xtnctx/An33-BLE/README.md

 # An33T
 Arduino Nano 33 BLE || BLE Sense Tracker

-Track or monitor all built-in sensors using this app.
+Monitor all built-in sensors using this app.